Meshiest/mrseedbox/README.md

 * `docker logs -f mrseedbox_backend_1` - read logs from sinatra server
 * `docker ps` - list containers
 * `docker exec -it mrseedbox_backend_1 bash` - get a shell in the backend container
+* You should know that creating a `debug` file in the backend folder will prevent authentication